Tamkien/S1_PRF192/README.md

 I appreciate and love them as much as my children.

-As long as the subject is not finished, there will be more and more files uploaded here.
+I've passed the subject, so no more files will be uploaded here, but if you find any bugs, tell me and i'll fix them.

 In my opinion, if you're ethical enough, the codes will run!